AequilibraE/aequilibrae/docs/source/project.rst

 =======================

-Similarly to commercial packages, AequilibraE is moving towards having the majority of a model residing inside a single file.
+Similarly to commercial packages, AequilibraE is moving towards having the majority of a model's components residing inside a single file.
 This change is motivated by the fact that it is easier to develop and maintain documentation for models if they are kept in a format that favors data integrity and that supports a variety of data types and uses.